wonderwp/Documentation/src/01_Installation/Installing_WonderWp_with_an_existing_WordPress_site.md

 If your must use plugins work properly, you should see a dedicated section in your admin area (under plugins).
 Usually located at /wp-admin/plugins.php?plugin_status=mustuse

 There you should see a list table of active must use plugins, and among this lit, you should see WonderWp.

+If that's the case, your install should be ready to run with full modern development capabilities.
+It's now time to [create your first plugin](../02_Creating_a_plugin/01_Getting_Started.md).